2024 Solar Incentives Guide for Whitpain, PA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC initially applied to 30% of the cost of installing solar panels, although it has fluctuated slightly over the last few years between 26-30%.
-The percentage you qualify for will depend on when your solar system was installed.
-The total installation cost includes the panels themselves as well as the cost of equipment, labor and accessories.
-There is no maximum amount you can claim.
+The ITC was originally for 30% of the cost of solar system installation, and has fluctuated slightly over the last few years between 26-30%.
+The installation date of your solar system will determine what percentage you qualify for.
+The total installation cost includes the panels themselves as well as the cost of labor, accessories and equipment.
+There is no maximum claim amount.
 The ITC applies to solar panels installed after January 1, 2006, on your primary or secondary residence.
 The residence must be in the United States and owned by you.

 Click here to learn more about the new Inflation Reduction Act.
-To fully understand how the new Clean Energy Credit will apply to you, speak with your local Whitpain solar installers.
+To fully understand how the new Clean Energy Credit might apply to you, speak with your local Whitpain solar installers.

 State & Local Solar Incentives